cjacker/opensource-toolchain-w60x/README.md

 For more information about W600 chip, please refer to the [spec](https://github.com/cjacker/wm-sdk-w60x/blob/main/Doc.EN/W600_Specification_V1.0.2_EN.pdf).

 I haven’t seen many devices using this chip in the market, so I’m not sure about its market share.
-There are limited options of development boards available for purchase on Aliexpress, most of them were made by thingsturn.com, include TW-01, a pin-to-pin replacement of ESP8266 WiFi module.
+There are very limited options of development boards available for purchase on Aliexpress, most of them were made by thingsturn.com, include TW-01 (ESP8266 pin-to-pin replacement).
+So I don’t think it’s worth spending a lot of time to learn, the reason that prompted me to write this simple tutorial is that I need to compile the `WM_AT` firmware.

 # Hardware prerequiest
 - A W600 devboard
   + I will use TB-01 devboard and TW-01 WiFi module made by Thingsturn.com in this tutorial.
-- DAP-Link/JLink Debugger

 # Toolchain overview
 - Compiler: arm-none-eabi GNU Toolchain